It’s the time of the year when budget-minded people start thinking about how their finances will accommodate the extra expenses of the holiday season.

 The “wanna” expenses are not absolutely essential for a happy holiday, but they are pretty standard for our family and we would really like to do them.

 The “would be nice” expenses are ones we’d enjoy if we had the time and money, but are really just extra.

 Even though it would be nice to do everything on your list, both time and money will pose limitations.
 How you prioritize is completely personal.
-By prioritizing your list now, you’ll make sure that the most important traditions are included before your spend money on things that don’t matter much.
+By prioritizing your list now, you’ll make sure that the most important traditions are included before you spend money on things that don’t matter much.

-How much you will have available spend?
+How much will you have available spend?

 If you have been budgeting and tracking your expenses for more than a year, it’s easy to go back and look at previous years to see what you’ve spent.
 But what if you’re new to budget and tracking expenses?
 That’s when it gets tricky, but that’s when the need is the greatest!

 If you haven’t budgeted (or kept track of expenses) for Christmas in the past, then you probably don’t have any idea how much you actually spend on the holidays.
 In fact, you would probably be pretty shocked to see how all those little (and big) purchases added up.

 Instead of choosing an arbitrary number or even an amount that you think you’ll need, look at what you have available to spend.
 Maybe right now you have $0 in your Christmas fund.
 There’s no better time to start saving than now (well, besides yesterday, but we won’t dwell on that).